krutarth4/SHYFTX/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.

+## Requirements

+Install node js ~ https://nodejs.org/en/download/package-manager and install npm globally Then install angular cli https://angular.dev/tools/cli/setup-local ~ install the angular cli as is in the docs `npm install -g @angular/cli`

+To start run first `npm install` to install all the dependency and 'ng serve' to start the website on localhost
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.